Restricted and Modified Access to Lambton Public Health

 Harm Reduction Supplies

 The Harm Reduction Program will be available to distribute supplies, including Naloxone kits.
+In-person consultations are available by appointment only.

 Clients, both seniors and children, with urgent dental (oral health) concerns that are causing pain are encouraged to call.